How the requirements work

 When affected workers must get vaccinated by

-- Privately employed border workers must have had their first dose by 30 September 2021.
+- New workers starting must now have their first dose before starting work.

 How to book a vaccination